kostejnv/piskworky/README.md

 ## INSTALL

-For this game is required UNIX-like systems with cmake (version 3.16.3.).
+For this game is required UNIX-like systems with cmake (version 3.16.3.) and with C++ compiler supporting C++ 20.
 You can build (and istall) it with commands bellow:
 ```
 cd <game-directory path>
 mkdir bin